Mass grave with 100 bodies found near Mosul

 Mosul operation: Iraqi-led forces push toward key city

 Iraqi families flee the fighting on November 4 near the village of Gogjali.
-Thousands are taking refuge in camps set up for internally displaced people.

 Mosul operation: Iraqi-led forces push toward key city

-A girl pauses in the doorway of a tent in the Khazer camp on November 4.
+A girl pauses in the doorway of a tent in the Khazir camp on November 4.

 Mosul operation: Iraqi-led forces push toward key city